Dr. Patricia Sohn, Ph.D.

 Professional Appointments

-Visiting Faculty, Nepal Center for Contemporary Studies, Kathmandu University, Nepal, September 2025 for one year
+Visiting Faculty, Kathmandu University-Nepal Center for Contemporary Studies (KU-NCCS), Nepal, September 2025 for one year.
+Teaching and Research.

-Associate Professor, Political Science and Jewish Studies, University of Florida, August 2010 - September 2025.
+Associate Professor, Political Science and Jewish Studies, University of Florida, August 2010 - September 10, 2025.
 Field memberships: Comparative Politics (historical and institutional; micro-level; culture, state, and society); and Methods (pure qualitative and field methods).
+Affiliate Faculty, Center for Global Islamic Studies.

 Education